LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 jsonld: ["techarticle"]
 ---

+{{% gitter tutorials %}}

 In contrast to Prolog and original Jason, the beliefbase of LightJason is more than a list of facts.
 LightJason supports a hierarchical structure of beliefs.
 We support a more organised data structure with efficient searching and unification of beliefs.

 {{< toc >}}

 ## Previous Knowledge

 This tutorial describs the usage of beliefbases in a more general usages but also with _on-demand access_.

 * the scenario starts with the [AgentSpeak 15min](/tutorials/agentspeak-in-fifteen-minutes/) tutorial
 * it is also nessessary to understand the basic structure of [literals](/knowledgebase/logicalprogramming/#a-name-atomliterals-atom-literals-a)